uniget-org/docs.uniget.dev/docs/concepts.md

 # Concepts

-`uniget` packages tools into dedicated container images.
+`uniget` packages tools into dedicated container images used to transport tools to your system.
 These images are created `FROM scratch` and contain only one tool without dependencies.

 When tools are installed, the container image is pulled from the registry and the tool is extracted into the target directory.
+Running a tool will not rely on containerization technology but run the binary without isolation.

 The CLI is a statically linked Go binary and is used to discover, install and update tools.